GEOARCHAEOLOGICAL X-RAY FLUORESCENCE LABORATORY DESCRIPTION, OUTLINE AND FEE SCHEDULE

 Please consider our instrumental facilities for your analytical needs.
 If you have any questions at all, please feel free to contact us by mail, phone, or Internet.

-Non-destructive oxide analyses (fundmental parameter-theoretical) for SiO2, P2O5, Al2O3, CaO, Fe2O3, K2O, MgO, MnO, Na2O, TiO2, available non-destructively.
-Best if samples > 20 mm in smallest dimension.
+Non-destructive oxide analyses (fundmental parameter-theoretical) for SiO2, P2O5, Al2O3, CaO, Fe2O3, K2O, MgO, MnO, Na2O, TiO2, available non-destructively for rocks.
+Best if samples > 20 mm in largest dimension.
 See example in the Journal of Archaeological Science paper on northern New Mexico dacite here, and New Mexico Geology paper on Bearhead Rhyolite here.

 Non-destructive metal fundamental parameter (theoretical) analyses (coins, copper artifacts, other metal artifacts) for Mn, Fe, Co, Ni, Cu, Zn, As, Mo, Ag, Sn, Sb, Au, Pb, Bi.